Trip postponed until June. April 30 public celebrations canceled because of corona virus

 International air tickets

-Flight connections to Da Nang can be made via Hong Kong, Bangkok, Singapore and Seoul.
+Flight connections to Ha Noi can be made via Hong Kong, Bangkok, Singapore and Seoul.

 You can take a look at route and fare options easily at https://www.google.com/flights Pay attention to total time en route and layovers.
 Because of the international date line, the outbound flight usually requires two calendar days, but the return flight is only one.
 Include premium economy as well as economy in your search.
 If you can handle the extra cost, the long flight to the other side of the world is less stressful in premium.
 Don't neglect options of flights via Europe, the middle east or China/Taiwan.
 Business class with national airlines may be less than and their premium economy is usually better than US carriers.
 Kayak and other on line services may offer different options than google.

 Check out options if your primary international flight is into and out of Bangkok.
-Tickets between Bangkok and Da Nang on Thai Viet Jet are inexpensive and can be booked through google, etc. Bangkok is also a fun place to recover from jet lag or relax after the trip.
+Tickets between Bangkok and Ha Noi are inexpensive and can be booked through google, etc. Bangkok is also a fun place to recover from jet lag or relax after the trip.

 We are regularly in contact with our hosts in Viet Nam about the status of the virus.
-Hot weather in Viet Nam in April offers some protection.
-We are also following Cathay Pacific about transit through Hong Kong.
-Routes to Da Nang via Bangkok, Singapore and Seoul may be preferable.
-Until the situation is clear, we recommend holding off on confirming air tickets, or being sure that travel insurance will cover cancellation because of risk of illness. https://www.insuremytrip.com/travel-insurance-plans-coverages/cancel-for-any-reason/
+Hot weather in Viet Nam in June and July may offer some protection.
+Until the situation is clear, make sure that air tickets can be modified or canceled without penalty or hold off on confirming purchase.
+Alternatively, be sure that travel insurance will cover cancellation because of risk of illness. https://www.insuremytrip.com/travel-insurance-plans-coverages/cancel-for-any-reason/

 For the more adventurous without time pressure, Vietnam contains extraordinary national parks described here https://vietnam.travel/things-to-do/7-amazing-national-parks-vietnam with a good map here https://www.touropia.com/national-parks-in-vietnam/ I can point you toward a local travel agent to make arrangements for additional exploration before or after our program.

 On the registration form is a link to make a non-refundable donation to FRD of $250. https://donorbox.org/fund-for-reconciliation-and-development That serves to confirm your participation and pays for my expenses to accompany you.
 You will pay directly your own international air fare.
-In February I'll send you an almost final estimate of in-country costs including meals, hotel and domestic travel.
-You will have to bring that in cash or travelers checks.
+In mid March I'll send you an almost final estimate of in-country costs including meals, hotel and domestic travel.
+Most of it can be paid in advance by credit card.
+Group meals will be prepaid in cash or travelers checks collected on arrival.
 I won't know the exact cost until the full program is confirmed by the Vietnamese.
 Based on past experience, it should be between $2700 and $3200, depending in part on whether you are sharing a room (recommended only for couples).

 Don't hesitate to ask.
 Most will be answered to the whole group since your uncertainties will be shared, even if not yet articulated.